Beyond Diophantine Wannier diagrams: Gap labelling for Bloch-Landau Hamiltonians: Introduction and main results

 \section{Introduction and main results}

-It is by now textbook material \cite{Landau30,Pierls55} that each Landau level of an electron moving freely in 2-dimensions in the presence of a constant magnetic field $b$ carries a density of states per unit area equal to the magnetic field flux $\varphi=b/2\pi$, in Planck units where $e=\hbar=c=1$.
+It is by now textbook material \cite{Landau30,Pierls55} that each Landau level of an electron moving freely in 2-dimensions in the presence of a constant magnetic field $b$ carries a density of states per unit area equal to the magnetic field flux $\varphi=b/2\pi$, in a suitable system of physical units.

 In 1978, Wannier \cite{Wannier78} realized by an ingenious counting argument that the integrated density of states of any isolated group of mini-bands of the Hofstadter Hamiltonian \cite{Hofstadter76}, a discrete analogue of the magnetic Laplacian, is a linear Diophantine function of the rational magnetic flux.
 Moreover, its slope is an integer which remains unchanged as long as the group of mini-bands under consideration remains isolated from the other ones.
-More specifically, if $\mathcal{I}_{b_0}$ denotes the integrated density of states associated to $M$ mini-bands of the Hofstadter Hamiltonian at magnetic field $b_0$ such that $b_0 = 2\pi p/q$, with $p,q \in \Z$ coprime integers, then
+More specifically, consider a reference magnetic field $b_0$ such that $b_0 =2\pi p_0/q$, with $p_0,q \in \Z$ co-prime integers and $q$ a very large integer.
+If $\mathcal{I}_{b_0}$ denotes the integrated density of states associated to $M$ mini-bands of the Hofstadter Hamiltonian at magnetic field $b_0$, it holds that $\mathcal{I}_{b_0}= M/q$.
+Denoting by $\mathcal{I}_{b}$ the integrated density of states associated to the same group of mini-bands (which now consists of a different number) but for $b= 2\pi p/q$, with integers $p,q$ and $p-p_0$ small enough, then

 Notice that the left-hand side of the above equality counts the number of charge carriers in a supercell of area $q$.
 Without giving a formal proof, Wannier came to the natural conclusion that this relationship should also hold for all irrational values of the flux: this allowed him to label the gaps in the spectrum of the Hofstadter Hamiltonian by ``diagrams'' consisting of linear functions of magnetic flux with integer slopes.
 No wonder that his paper was rather cryptically entitled {\it A Result Not Dependent on Rationality for Bloch Electrons in a Magnetic Field}.